-Broadcasts are not real-time, nor are meant to be.
+Broadcasts are not real-time, nor are they meant to be.
 There’s a delay between data changing in Ardoq and the Broadcast message being sent.

-If you’re building a Broadcast that uses time-based filter rules - for example, new business processes added in the past week - it’s important to understand how those rules and the scheduler interact (especially if you’re building a workflow made up of multiple Broadcasts).
+When you’re building a Broadcast that uses time-based filter rules - for example, new business processes added in the past week - it’s important to understand how those rules and the scheduler interact (especially if you’re building a workflow made up of multiple Broadcasts).

 🐌 It helps to think of it like traditional (snail) mail: